Success takes a neighborhood

 Patty Ringo started her own catering company from volunteering with her local church

-This is part of an ongoing series analyzing how the state's financial crisis has affected West Side residents.
+BUDGET CRUSHED: This is part of an ongoing series analyzing how the state's nearly financial crisis has affected West Side residents.

 As the state slogs through another holiday season crippled by Springfield's financial woes, which have forced most social service organizations across Illinois to make deep budget cuts, one Austin entrepreneur witnesses the effects of that political inertia regularly.

-"One time, someone called and told me her food stamps were late because they were doing something at the government offices," said Patty Ringo, 51, the co-director of the culinary ministry at Greater St. John Bible Church, 1256 N. Waller Ave. in Austin, and the founder of a catering enterprise called Katr2U.
+"One time, someone called and told me her food stamps were late because they were doing something at the government offices," said Patty Ringo, 51, the co-director of the culinary ministry at Greater St. John Bible Church, 1256 N. Waller Ave. in Austin, and the founder of a catering company-turned-nonprofit called Katr2u.

 Ringo said that she's a testament of how, despite the dearth of public and private resources in areas like the West Side, citizens have it within themselves to surmount society's obstacles — if only they work together.
 Ringo said she's achieved many of her own personal milestones with the critical backing of her church.